-The original “vision” (2007) lays out the programme of work for the RWMC to develop state-of-the-art guidance on reversibility and retrievability concepts in relation to stepwise decision making.
+The original vision (2007) laid out the programme of work for the RWMC to develop state-of-the-art guidance on R&R concepts in relation to stepwise decisionmaking.

-The four documents below trace the process of analysis, discussion and elaboration by the R&R working group.
+The four documents trace the process of analysis, discussion and elaboration by the R&R working group.

-The NEA “Forum on Stakeholder Confidence” workshop held in France in 2009 included a panel of stakeholder presentations and an international discussion of R&R, reported in the synthesis document.
-Original “session III” texts and presentations may also be viewed here.
+The NEA FSC workshop held in France in 2009 included a panel of stakeholder presentations and an international discussion of R&R, reported in the synthesis document.
+Original session III texts and presentations may also be viewed here.

-This survey-based report provides an overview of R&R according to waste management experts representing eleven NEA Member countries at the opening of the 21st century.
+This survey-based report provides an overview of R&R according to waste management experts representing 11 NEA Member countries at the opening of the 21st century.